 The natural environment is a source of curiosity and inspiration for Scouts.
 There are many learning opportunities, and nature is the focus of many advancement requirements and merit badges.
 However, some of nature’s creatures pose risks when threatened or when infected with disease.

 A 13-year-old Scout at council camp noticed a large skunk and tried to catch it.
 When the Scout grabbed the skunk, it bit him on the forearm and would not release.
 The Scout forcibly removed the skunk, resulting in additional damage to the wound.
 The bite was treated at camp, and a required Animal Bite Report was filed, as discussed below.

 Incident Review #2

-On a high-adventure trek, a Boy Scout was bitten on his finger by a chipmunk that found its way onto the inside flap of his pack.
-His wound was cleaned multiple times.
+On a high-adventure trek, a Scout was bitten on her finger by a chipmunk that found its way onto the inside flap of her pack.
+Her wound was cleaned multiple times.
 No fever, chills, or discharge were observed.
 A health care professional was consulted and antibiotics were prescribed.

 Incident Review #3

-At summer camp, a 14-year-old Boy Scout was trying to catch a mole when it bit his right index finger.
+At summer camp, a 14-year-old Scout was trying to catch a mole when it bit her right index finger.
 An Animal Bite Report was submitted.